 It was the day of her birth, the day she had it done.

 She was thirteen weeks along.
 Roughly, she told herself.
-Her fetus could’ve been big, that’s all.
+Her fetus could’nt have been that developed, surely.

-The nurse said there would be blood but not like it was.
+The nurse said there would be blood but not like that.